rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 >>> quit()
 ```

-Now, without leaving the HOOMDblue directory, set VirtEnv to use python3 (this will create all the base directory files (bin, etc.) in the VirtEnv folder)
+Now, without leaving the HOOMDblue directory, set VirtEnv to use Python 3 (this will create all the base directory files (bin, etc.) in the VirtEnv folder)
 ```bash
 $ python3 -m venv VirtEnv/ --system-site-packages
 ```

-You can move into the VirtEnv folder and check that it worked with "python --version"
+You can move into the VirtEnv folder and check that it worked with `python --version`
 ```bash
 $ cd VirtEnv
 $ python --version